-MHA FAICD CPA ACIS Peter Hennessy, Director Jeta Gardens, has forty years’ experience in the health and aged care industries.
-Throughout his career, Peter has embraced the challenges presented by industry change and technology applications.
+Peter Hennessy, Director, Jeta Global, has forty years’ experience in the health and aged care industries.
+Throughout his long career, Peter has embraced the challenges presented by industry and social change.

 Studying contemporary planning issues in Australia and overseas, Peter is well equipped to provide uncompromising industry service.
 Academically he has tertiary qualifications in health administration, demographic analysis, social research, accounting and management.